Juju1OO1/Juju1OO1/README.md

 - 👋 Hi, I’m @Juju1OO1
+- 📖 Pursuing my master’s degree in information system management in NCCU.
-- 👀 I’m interested in web design.
+- 👀 I’m interested in system development.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning JS Frameworks.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me j19991001@gmail.com.
+- 🧠 About my repos.....
+  - **eCare** is my inclass project which performs a platform for communication between care attendants and dependents.

 <!---
 Juju1OO1/Juju1OO1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.